ecalder6/azure-gaming/README.md

 If you don't use this shortcut, the VM gets locked and Steam Remote Play can not capture the game.

 In Steam Remote Play, you can toggle streaming stats display with F6.

+#### Parsec Streaming Solutions

+Parsec+Raspberry PI - I've gotten this to work on both a Raspberry PI 2 and 3B+, with a 3000 mile distance between my home and the datacenter and minimal lag.
+The Parsec's FAQ for Raspberry Pis was pretty good, and no issues with the Debain version.
+ZeroTier VPN was not needed for this solution

+Rainway+iPad+ZeroVPN - This was my first attempt, but I couldn't get a playable version up.
+This required ZeroVPN on my iPad in order to connect to the Azure machine, but even after connection was barely playable.
+Some further debuging coul

+Nvidia Gamestream - No longer appears selectable on cloud hardware

+Paperspace, AWS - Uses Windows Servers unless you have your own Windows 10 profesional license.
+Xbox Gamepass requires a true Windows 10 OS, and doesn't appear to work on Windows Servers.

+## Hardware

+I've used the NV6 (Nvidia) machines with SSD pretty consistently, and they are working well.
+The AMD version (NVv4) installs well, but I've had difficulty getting Parsec or Rainway to work nice with the.
+I suspect the options here to evolve with time.

+## Software

+NVidia Extension
+Parsec
+Game Library (Xbox, Epic, Steam, etc)
+(audio setup TBD)

+## Configuration

+The trickiest part is ensuring the right monitor for your game.
+Both the CPU and the GPU put out "monitors" that the game and Parsec can attach to, and the default appears to be the CPU monitor.
+I recommend just going into the device monitor and deactivating the device driver for the non-GPU monitor.
+As of July 2020 RDP can still remote into the machine, and Parsec can capture the GPU monitor, and you don't accidently start Sea of Thieves with the wrong monitor

 #### I Want to Manually Deploy My VM